 She has performed weekly at the Taverna Terzakis in Boulder, Co. with Cameron Powers and Sherefe Band, Sahara Night Club, Sorentos Night Club and Ali Baba's Restaurant in Denver with various Arabic Musicians as well as at numerous concerts with Sherefe, Sadaqah from Albuquerque, New Mexico, Meg York’s Hejazz Messengers Ensemble.
 Rafia’h was a featured soloist at Cameron Powers Musical Missions of Peace Gala at Cleo Parker Robinson Theater in Denver.
 She was also a weekly performer at the Mataam Fez in Boulder Co. and Colorado Springs for 13 years and presently co-produces the monthly Mercury Cafe Belly Dance shows with Eva Cernik, a student teacher showcase and community dance event.

-Passionate about preserving the art of dancing to live music, a decade ago she began a collaboration with Beth Beaver's Ensemble from New Mexico, Sadaqah, presenting annual workshops and concerts in Denver.
+Passionate about preserving the art of dancing to live music, and inspired by Susana Del Veccio's live music retreats with Pete Jacobs and Dawn Green, a decade ago Rafi'ah began a collaboration with Beth Beaver's Ensemble from New Mexico, Sadaqah, presenting annual workshops and concerts in Denver.
 She continues this heartfelt project biannually with musician Meg York.

 For 12 years, Rafi'ah produced a Fall Bellydance Retreat in Grand Lake